WYLIE MUNICIPAL COURT IS LOCATED ON THE FIRST FLOOR OF CITY HALL, 300 COUNTRY CLUB RD

 - Avoid bringing weapons of any kind; if weapons are brought to the courthouse, you will be asked to remove them from the building.

-- Stand a few feet back from the bench when addressing the Judge - do not lean on the bench, and
+- Stand a few feet back from the bench when addressing the Judge.
+Do not lean on the bench,

 - Avoid bringing small children to court.
 If you must, please monitor their behavior so that they remain quiet at all times.
 Parents may be asked to leave the courtroom if their child becomes noisy or unruly.